hasinhayder/themeforest-wp-theme-approval-checklist/README.md

 	```

 	Once **jQuery** is definied as a dependency, WordPress will automatically enqueue it from the bundled version of jQuery that ships with WordPress.

+* **No inline scripts and styles:** You must use css class names and avoid inline css styles (as style attribue).
+You must also avoid inline JavaScript code through out your theme.
+Scripts and styles should not be hardcoded anywhere in your theme or added any other way but with `wp_enqueue_*` hook and to be added from the functions file.
+This includes custom JS/CSS.
+For inline styles use: [https://developer.wordpress.org/reference/functions/wp_add_inline_style/](https://developer.wordpress.org/reference/functions/wp_add_inline_style/) and for scripts [https://developer.wordpress.org/reference/functions/wp_add_inline_script/](https://developer.wordpress.org/reference/functions/wp_add_inline_script/)